 - In a small bowl, combine the sauce ingredients as listed above and set aside.

 - In a separate medium-sized bowl, crack the eggs into it and add sesame oil.
-Beat the egg mixture until smooth, for 30 seconds and set aside.
+Beat the egg mixture until smooth for 30 seconds and set aside.

 - Heat 1 tablespoon / 15 ml vegetable oil in a large non-stick pan on medium heat.
 Add the egg mixture and scramble them until they take shape but are still moist.
 Break up the scrambled eggs into large chunks.
 Remove from the pan.

-- Add the chopped tomatoes and water.
-Cook tomatoes for 2-3 minutes or until softened and the skin begins to peel away.
+- Add the remaining oil into the pan.
+Sauté the scallion whites for 5 seconds.
+Add the chopped tomatoes and water.
+Cook tomatoes for 3-4 minutes or until the skin peels and most of the liquid evaporates.

 Deb F